 Museum curator Shannon Prince explains that King had to put rules and regulations in place because many of the white settlers claimed the Blacks were inferior.
 King firmly believed that if Blacks were provided with the same opportunities as whites, they too could become self-sufficient and self-sustaining.
 Some of these rules were that the land could only be purchased by Blacks (they were charged $2.50 per acre and had 10 years to pay it off) and that all land must be purchased, not rented, or sharecropped until it was completely paid for.
 He also instated a rule that for a period of 10 years after the down payment, land could only be resold to Blacks, even if it was completely paid for.
 King didn’t want Blacks to live in the types of shacks common in the slave quarters of the South, so he established minimum housing standards: each house was to be at least 24 feet by 18 feet with at least four rooms; it was to be set back 33 feet from the road and must have a picket fence, a flower garden, a vegetable garden and a porch.

 Prince stands at the teacher’s ledger in the one-room school that she attended as a little girl and laughs at our bewildered expressions as we perch on tiny seats at antique desks and try to do authentic grade four dictées and mental math problems.
 She explains that this school, which King founded in 1861, was one of the only integrated schools in North America to give Black children a classical education that encouraged independent thinking, debate and a love of learning.
-The original students—the children of former slaves who had been deprived of an education and free Blacks who had settled in the area—epitomized Black excellence.
+The original students—the children of formerly enslaved people who had been deprived of an education and free Blacks who had settled in the area—epitomized Black excellence.
 On graduating from school, many went on to higher education, then to careers as doctors, lawyers, teachers, politicians and preachers.
 The reputation of the superior education here spread, and soon every local parent was knocking at the door.
 By the end of 1850, the whites-only schools in the area had to close for lack of attendance, and segregated schooling ended in the area near Windsor (note: there were still segregated schools in Chatham), although it persisted elsewhere in rural Ontario up until a century later.

 I notice that Prince has taken a shine to my daughter.
 I find the two in the entranceway together, deep in conversation.
 “That’s me there… that’s my aunt… that’s my grandfather…” says Prince, pointing at class photos and identifying all her relatives across the generations who attended the school.
 Aimée has changed school several times in her life—each time she was bounced to a new home—and thinks it’s very cool to see this long line of family members taking their turns at the same small desks.